pimartos/acceleration_firmware_ultra96v2/offloadingROS2publisher.md

     "num_slots": "1"
 }

+# reboot
+$ shutdown -r now

+$ source /usr/bin/ros_setup.bash  # source the ROS 2 installation

+$ . /krs_ws/local_setup.bash     # source the ROS 2 overlay workspace we just
+                                  # created.
+Note it has been copied to the SD
+                                  # card image while being created.

 # restart the daemon that manages the acceleration kernels, now with the shell.json files
 $ ros2 acceleration stop; ros2 acceleration start